noizwaves/devspace-terminal/README.md

     1. Opening the folder `~/workspace/fitness`
 1. Start the app by `Terminal $ devspace dev`
 1. Open the app locally at [http://localhost:3000](http://localhost:3000)

+## Features

+1. Automatic pass-through of SSH key for GitHub and Loft configuration
+1. Synchronization of key development configurations via the `./home` directory:
+    1.  `~/.gitconfig` for Git configuration
+    1.  `~/.aliases` for custom aliases, functions, and prompts
+    1.  `~/local/share/code-server/User/settings.json` for VS Code settings